The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked eROSITA surface brightness profile and modeling

 \subsection{Density profile and comparison with the literature}

-We present the best-fit one-halo term gas number density profile in Fig.~\ref{fig:ntot_vs_lit}.
+We present the best-fit one-halo term gas number density profile in the left panel of Fig.~\ref{fig:ntot_vs_lit}.
 We note that the profile we show is the total gas number density $n_\mathrm{tot}$, where $n_\mathrm{tot}=2.3\times n_\mathrm{H}$ for typical halo gas.
-We use two different ways to present the profile uncertainty: the purple band is the $1\sigma$ scatter of the posterior sample from model inference; the red band is the range of the fitting results of four individual sectors.
+We present the profile uncertainty in two ways: the purple band is the $1\sigma$ scatter of the posterior sample from model inference; the red band is the range of the fitting results from four individual sectors.
 Due to the large pixel size we used for stacking, which is $0.86\arcmin$, or 140 kpc physical scale at sample median redshift 0.15, we only show the density profile beyond $0.05\times r_\mathrm{200m}$.
 Our best-fit density profile illustrates that the gas density at a large radius of $r_\mathrm{200m}$ is still about $2.5\times10^{-5}$~cm$^{-3}$, corresponding to a baryon density contrast of 30.
 The cutoff of the profile at the cosmic averaged baryon density is introduced by the condition we applied in Eq.~\ref{eq:prof_boundary}.
 We discuss it later in Sect.~\ref{sect:boundary}.
+In the right panel of Fig.~\ref{fig:ntot_vs_lit}, we present the best-fit density slope profile.
+The slope gradually steepens from -1 in central regions to -3 at $r_\mathrm{200m}$.